techanthere/techanthere/README.md

  I love writing code and building things
 - ⌘ My main interests are in frontend development
-- 🔖 I recommend following this awesome [JavaScript30](https://javascript30.com/) Project by Wesbos to every beginner
+- 🔖 I recommend following this awesome [JavaScript30](https://javascript30.com/) Project by Wesbos to every developer
 - 📖 Currently working on Wix Velo Development